The WW Teaching Fellowships

 The Fellowship also works to change the way top teachers are prepared, partnering with colleges and universities that have agreed to provide Fellows with innovative, year-long classroom experiences, rigorous academic work, and ongoing mentoring.

 The WW Pennsylvania Teaching Fellowship is looking for talented, committed individuals with backgrounds in the STEM fields to teach in high-need Pennsylvania secondary schools in Philadelphia and Pittsburgh.

 The Teaching Fellowship includes:

-- admission to a master's degree program at a partner university
+- admission to a master's degree program at one of three well-established partner universities

-- preparation for teacher certification in science, mathematics or technology education
+- teacher certification in science or mathematics education

 - extensive preparation for teaching in a high-need urban or rural secondary school for one full year prior to becoming the teacher-of-record in a science or math classroom